USEPA/StreamCat/README.md

 To your environment directory which should look something like:

 + C:\Anaconda\envs\streamcat\Lib\site-packages\DTBGGP64.pth

+Note that the exact paths may vary depending on the version of ArcGIS and Anaconda you have installed and the configuration of your computer

 ##How to Run Scripts
 ###The scripts make use of 'control tables' to pass all the particular parameters to the three primary scripts: